K7MDL2/CI-V_Serial_Band_Decoder/README.md

 ### ToDo

 To be added:
-1. Timer thread to periodically poll the radio for split, TX, mode, filter, datamode, time, preamp, atten.
+1. Add GPIO PTT input monitoring for wired PTT and hook it and the polled PTT into the existing PTT function.
+Currently polling every 1 sec for CI-V PTT status
-2. I also have to add GPIO input monitoring for wired PTT and hook it and the polled PTT into the existing PTT function.
+2. I have a 7" HDMI touchscreen I may add some graphics UI.
-3. I have a 7" HDMI touchscreen I may add some graphics UI for.
+3. Get dynamic radio config switching working.
-4. Get dynamic radio config switching working.
+4. Finish mode and filter read.
+These are only useful for future screen display, not required for basic band decoder

 ### Setup and usage